bhstoller/multi-agent-customer-service/README.md

 ## How to Review This Work

-I have modularized all of the code into separate Python modules (`src/config.py`, `src/agents.py`, `src/router.py`, `src/mcp_server.py`) for production use.
+I have modularized all of the code into separate Python modules (`src/config.py`, `src/agents.py`, `src/router.py`, `src/mcp_server.py`).
 However, to make grading/review convenient, I have provided two equivalent ways to review my implementation:

 ### Option 1: End-to-End Demo (Recommended for Quick Review)
 **File**: `agent_to_agent_demo.ipynb`

-`agent_to_agent_demo.ipynb` demonstrates the complete A2A system in action:
+This notebook demonstrates the complete A2A system in action:
 - Imports and uses all of the the modularized code from `src/`
 - Starts the MCP server within the notebook
 - Executes all test scenarios